-As the Museum works to return to normal the museum will be reopening to the public from Saturday 21st November, opening 3 days a week (Thursdays, Fridays and Saturdays) until further notice.
+As the Museum works to return to normal the museum will be reopening to the public 4 days a week (Wednesdays to Saturdays) until further notice.
 We will be following all government guidance including the wearing of masks whilst you are in the museum.
 The museum remains Free to all.
 However to keep visitors, volunteers and staff safe we have reduced the maximum number of people who can be in the museum at anyone one time.
 This may require you to spend a moment of your time queuing to come in.

 Cynon Valley Museum is a charity every donation is used to keep the museum open.
 Please consider making donation today ahead of your visit

 To reduce the risks from COVID-19 we made some changes to your visit to Cynon Valley Museum.
 Below is our guide to the changes you can expect to see.